briwoto/hfscripts/README.md

 3. Upon grouping, we then need to send weekly campaign emails to customers.
 The content would depend upon the segment the user falls under.

-## Design system for the implementation
+## System design for the implementation

 ### Database Schema